RisingFlamesUK/directory-tree-generator-Gui/README.md

 * **Output Formats:** View the generated tree in:
     * **ASCII Art:** A text-based, visual representation.
     * **Markdown List:** A standard Markdown unordered list, ideal for documentation.
-* **Manual Tree Editing:** A built-in JSON editor allows you to directly manipulate the tree structure, add new folders/files, or remove existing ones without re-scanning.
+* **Interactive Tree Editor:** A visual, in-app editor that allows you to:
+    * **Rename** folders and files directly.
+    * **Add** new files or subfolders to any directory.
+    * **Delete** existing files or folders.
+    * **Toggle collapse/expand** folders for easier navigation.
+    * Changes made in the editor are immediately reflected in the generated ASCII/Markdown output.
 * **Save/Load Structures:**
     * Save the current tree structure as a JSON file to your local machine.
+This file retains the editable structure, including your custom additions/deletions/renames.
-    * Load a previously saved JSON tree file to continue working or view old structures.
+    * Load a previously saved JSON tree file into the interactive editor to continue working or view old structures.
+* **Copy to Clipboard:** Easily copy the generated ASCII or Markdown tree to your clipboard for use in documents, code comments, or messages.

 ## Technologies Used

 * **Electron:** For building cross-platform desktop applications using web technologies.
 * **Node.js:** For file system operations and backend logic within the Electron main process.
 * **HTML, CSS, JavaScript:** For the user interface (Electron renderer process).
+* **Bootstrap Icons:** For visually appealing and intuitive action buttons and file/folder icons in the interactive editor.
 * **`fs.promises`:** Node.js's file system module for asynchronous file operations.
 * **`path`:** Node.js's path module for handling file and directory paths.